Bachelorette Angie Has Commented On Ryan Still Trying To Move On

 Although Carlin was a slight frontrunner, it’s hard to recall a season where the final three was this close, with Timm and Ryan both very strong contenders.

-Yesterday, Jamie Angel from the Hit Network's 2DayFM Breakfast spoke to Ryan and it was clear that the dog lover was still trying to move on from Angie.
+Yesterday, Jamie Angel spoke to Ryan on 2DayFM Breakfast and it was clear that the dog lover was still trying to move on from Angie.

 This morning, we spoke with Angie about finally going public with Carlin and her thoughts on how Ryan is feeling all these months later.